 Channel Program.
 We work with high quality channel partners who provide our platform to end-customers.
 We focus on building in-depth relationships with a smaller number of solutions-oriented partners that have strong network security expertise.
-As of April 30, 2012, we had approximately 700 channel partners.
+As of January 31, 2012, we had approximately 700 channel partners.
 These channel partners are supported by our sales and marketing organization and consist of distributors and resellers with proven, deep network security experience.
-Approximately 29% of our fiscal 2011 revenues were derived from sales to two channel partners.
-Sales to these channel partners are subject to our standard, non-exclusive distributor agreement, which provides for an initial term of one year, one year renewal terms, termination by us with 30-90 days written notice prior to the renewal date, and payment to us from the channel partner within 30-45 calendar days of the date we issue an invoice for such sales.

 To ensure optimal productivity, we operate a formal accreditation program for the sales and technical professionals of our channel partners.
 Around the world, we maintain a two-tier open distribution model where value-added distributors and value-added resellers work together on a non-exclusive basis to market our platform, identify and close sales opportunities, and provide pre-sales and post-sales services to our end-customers.
 Our channel partner program, NextWave, rewards our channel partners based on a number of attainment goals, as well as provides them access to marketing funds, technical and sales training, and support.